cds-snc/design-research-handbook/_pages/en/about/vision-objectives.md

 In addition to supporting CDS' delivery strategy, our team hopes:

-_By 2025, all major departments of the Government of Canada will:_
+_To change government to serve people better, all major departments will:
-- _conduct design research about key services (and related policy) monthly,_
+* conduct design research that informs key services (and related policy) monthly,
-- _in a robust, deliberate, and ethical way,_
+* in a robust, deliberate, and ethical way,
-- _that results in immediate changes to service delivery and governing policy._
+* that results in changes to service delivery and governing policy._

 This vision guides the objectives we set and key decisions we make.